laraantunes/validare/README.md

         2,
         [\Validare\Rule::LESS_OR_EQUALS => 5],
         [\Validare\Rule::MORE => 3]
     ); // Returns false

+    // If you need to check if an object has an attribute defined, use 'has_attribute' rule:
+    \Validare\Assert::has_attribute($obj, 'test');

+    // And if you need to check a value of an object, use 'has_attribute_value' rule, with an
+    // array on compareValue:
+    \Validare\Assert::has_attribute_value($obj, ['test' => 'wololo']);
 ```

 ## Tests
 Tests are under `test/` folder using PHPUnit.

 ## Contributing
-Fell free to create pull requests with new rules, bugfixing and sugestions! <3
+Fell free to create pull requests with new rules, bug fixing and suggestions! <3